Car sharing in Germany

 My first big German car journey, Munich to Berlin, was through this service just before New Year’s back in 2006.
 I’ll freely admit I was shitscared during most of the ride.

-As you may no there’s no speed limit on many German Autobahns and the driver didn’t seem to be capable of doing less than 200kph (125mph) while using his “free” hand to either snack on bread rolls or gesticulate in wild conversation with the rest of the passengers.
+As you may know there’s no speed limit on many German Autobahns and the driver didn’t seem to be capable of doing less than 200kph (125mph) while using his "free" hand to either snack on bread rolls or gesticulate in wild conversation with the rest of the passengers.

 Lucky the drivers I've met since then have been a tad more professional and I’ve made other Mitfahr journeys across Germany and to Prague in the Czech Republic.